PeopleSearchBench: Evaluating AI-Powered People Search Platforms with Criteria-Grounded Verification: Experiments

+\textbf{Recruiting} is the most competitive scenario.
+Juicebox achieves second place (65.7$\pm$2.9) with the highest Effective Coverage in this category (75.3$\pm$2.7), reflecting the strength of its large professional database.
+Lessie leads overall (68.2$\pm$2.8), primarily through superior Relevance Precision (74.8$\pm$2.6).
+All four platforms achieve at least 90\% task completion here, indicating that recruiting queries are well-served by existing data sources.

+\textbf{B2B Prospecting} reveals wider gaps.
+Lessie's Relevance Precision (62.8$\pm$2.9) leads Exa (50.0$\pm$3.2) by 12.8 points, suggesting that multi-source data fusion is especially valuable when queries target decision-makers outside standard professional databases.
+Juicebox's task completion drops to 84.4$\pm$6.5\%, and Claude Code falls further to 75.0$\pm$7.7\%, as B2B targets often lack the structured profiles these platforms rely on.

+\textbf{Expert/Deterministic} queries favor Lessie (70.4$\pm$2.4), which achieves its highest Relevance Precision (79.0$\pm$2.3) in this category.
+Claude Code performs comparatively well overall (57.0$\pm$3.1), as deterministic queries benefit from general-purpose web search---specific known individuals can be located through standard search engines.
+However, Claude Code's Information Utility remains low (38.5$\pm$3.4) because its text reports lack structured profile data.
+Juicebox struggles most in this category (44.2$\pm$3.6), with task completion at only 71.4$\pm$8.5\%, as many target individuals lack LinkedIn profiles.

+\textbf{Influencer/KOL} exhibits the widest performance spread.
+Lessie's Relevance Precision (65.2$\pm$3.1) is 2.45$\times$ Juicebox's (26.6$\pm$4.0), and Juicebox's task completion falls to 79.3$\pm$7.6\%.
+Since influencer data is distributed across Instagram, Twitter/X, and YouTube rather than concentrated in professional databases, multi-source architectures hold a pronounced advantage.
+This scenario also produces the largest absolute gap in overall score: 31.2 points between Lessie and Juicebox.

-Lessie is the only platform that maintains consistent Relevance Precision across all query categories, with a range of 62.8--79.0 (coefficient of variation: 9.7\%).
-Other platforms show significantly wider variance: Juicebox ranges from 26.6 to 66.1 (CV: 35.2\%), Exa from 37.4 to 66.2 (CV: 22.8\%), and Claude Code from 43.0 to 69.6 (CV: 19.1\%).
-This suggests that multi-source architectures are less sensitive to query type, whereas platforms built around a single data domain show sharper performance drops outside that domain.
+\textbf{Cross-scenario consistency.} Lessie is the only platform maintaining consistent Relevance Precision across all categories, with a range of 62.8--79.0 (coefficient of variation: 9.7\%), as visualized in Figure~\ref{fig:radar}.
+Other platforms exhibit significantly wider variance: Juicebox ranges from 26.6 to 66.1 (CV: 35.2\%), Exa from 37.4 to 66.2 (CV: 22.8\%), and Claude Code from 43.0 to 69.6 (CV: 19.1\%).
+These results suggest that multi-source architectures are structurally less sensitive to query type, whereas platforms built around a single data domain exhibit sharp performance degradation outside that domain.